 The main forms of this financial support are fellowships, research assistantships, and teaching assistantships.

-Fellowships are generally assigned on a competitive basis.
-There are several sources of fellowships: outside sources like the National Science Foundation, Department of Defense, and the Hertz Foundation, University-wide fellowships, and departmental fellowships like the Roger Adams Fellowship.
+Generally assigned on a competitive basis, there are several sources of fellowships: outside sources like the National Science Foundation, Department of Defense, and the Hertz Foundation, University-wide fellowships, and departmental fellowships like the Roger Adams Fellowship.
 Our students have had great success in winning outside fellowships, which are often augmented by an additional assistantship stipend through the department.
 We encourage all eligible undergraduate applicants to pursue these outside fellowships.

 A large number of fellowships are awarded to graduate students in the Department of Chemistry at the University of Illinois.
 These range from Departmental fellowships sponsored by chemical companies and private donations to national fellowships from various federal and private foundations.

 Chemistry-Biology Interface- Please indicate interest in the CBI-TG in your personal statement.

 Students need not apply for the above, but those offered admission will be considered and nominated at the department-level.
 Students may search for additional internal and external fellowship and award opportunities at the Graduate College Fellowship Finder database.

 These are awarded for a talk or presenting a poster at a conference.
 Each semester, five awards are partially funded through the Graduate College (Conference Travel Awards for Graduate Students).
 In addition, each semester several additional conference travel awards are funded from other sources, such as generous support to the department from Eastman Chemical Company.
 Students are notified each semester in advance of the application deadline, and a single application form is used for all awards.
 For more information on travel awards, please contact the Graduate Program Coordinator.

 Research and Teaching Assistantships